hassancodes/snapscore/README.md

 - Idea : saw someone selling the snapscore to people . nice side hustle to make money
 - comment : my repository is getting viral lol
 - Someone just contacted me because they saw my repo. feeling like a caleb 😇
+- I am thinking if this can be implemented on ios devices. that would be great
+-

 --------------EOF------------------